x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/pop3-and-imap4/pop3-or-imap4-settings.md

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).

-## What do you want to do?

-### Use Exchange Online PowerShell to set the meeting request format for a POP3 or IMAP4 user
+## Use Exchange Online PowerShell to set the meeting request format for a POP3 or IMAP4 user

 The following example sets all meeting requests in incoming mail to USER01 to iCal format for a POP3 user.